Atrial fibrillation

 Definition

-Atrial fibrillation (AFib) is an uneven and fast heartbeat the upper part of the heart.
+Atrial fibrillation (AFib) is an erratic and often fast beating of the upper part of the heart.
+This part of the heart pushes blood into the lower section of the heart so it can pump blood out to the body.
 AFib can decrease the amount of blood that is pumped out to the body.
 AFib may be:

 - Occasional (paroxysmal)—AFib starts and stops over short periods usually less than 48 hours